cristiandrami/CyberSecResources/notes/System and application security/challenges/Hardware/Hardware.md

-Now we have everything that we need to compare the leaked firmware to the remote used one.
+<mark style="background: #BBFABBA6;">Now we have everything we need to compare the leaked firmware to the remote used one.</mark>

 ## Firmware comparison (remote one vs leaked one)